h-REA/hREA/docs/completions.md

 ### Resolvers

-The following list represents resolvers (relational connections between data types)
+The following is a list of ONLY the resolvers which are still incomplete, not a list of every resolver.

 #### Agent
 - [ ] relationships